hardaatbaath/deep-learning-projects/README.md

-# Deep-Learning-Coursera
+# Deep Learning Coursera
- This includes all of my minor projects and code related to deep learning, primarily associated with computer vision.
-Each file can be separately run on Google Colab for testing.
+This repository contains various minor projects and code related to deep learning.
+These scripts were written as lab for various courses on Coursera.
+Each file can be run separately on Google Colab for testing.